NEW CANAAN, Connecticut -- Authorities in Connecticut are asking for help finding a mother of five missing since last Friday.

 Dulos had filed for divorce from her husband Fotis Dulos in 2017 and moved into her house in New Canaan, which is currently guarded by a police officer, its garage doors had clearly been dusted for fingerprints.

 She stated in court documents that she was afraid of her estranged husband, a builder in Farmington.

-"I am terrified for my family's safety," Jennifer said in the court papers.
+"I am terrified for my family's safety," she said in the court papers.
 "Especially since discovering the gun, as my husband has a history of controlling, volatile, and delusional behavior."